itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 Here, a 3 dimensional data object d7 of dimensions 6x7x8 is declared in line #1 using the implementation #4 for data objects.

-As can be seen in line #3, array matLimits3d[] of return type int contains required 6 offset values to adjust ROI of 3 dimensional data object d7.
-As shown in line #4, an empty array lims3d[] of int as return type is defined to locate the ROI of data object d7 using locateROI() function.
+As can be seen in line #3, array matLimits3d[] of return type **int** contains required 6 offset values to adjust ROI of 3 dimensional data object d7.
+As shown in line #4, an empty array lims3d[] of *int* as return type is defined to locate the ROI of data object d7 using **locateROI()** function.
-Line #7 will print the resultant data object after being adjusted by adjustROI() method in line #5 and the for loop in line #8-11 will print these located offset values of the resultant ROI of d7.
+Line #7 will print the resultant data object after being adjusted by **adjustROI()** method in line #5 and the for loop in line #8-11 will print these located offset values of the resultant ROI of d7.

 Setting and Getting Axis Units
 -------------------------------------------------------------

-In this section, you will study about assigning and retrieving the axis units at each dimension of a data object.
+In this section, you will study about assigning and retrieving the axis units at each dimension of a data object. **setAxisUnit()** method is used to assign a unit to a perticular axis (dimension) of a data object and is declared under **DataObject** class.
+Syntax for this method is given below.

+*dataObjectName.setAxisUnit(const unsigned int axisNum, const std::string &unit);*

+*Return Type: int*

+This function returns 1 if the axis does not exists.

+**getAxisUnit()** method is used to retrieve a unit of a perticular axis and is also declared under **DataObject** class.
+The syntax for this method is shown below.

+*dataObjectName.getAxisUnit(const int axisNum, bool &validOperation);*

+*Return Type: std::string*

+This method returns Null if the axisNum is out of the range.

+Following example code explains both of these methods.

 .. code-block:: c++
 	:linenos: